9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 return length $_ if $_;
 ```

+In this case, the heart of the function is just this one line.
+The remainder is in the $_ variable.
+If it is not blank (**if $_**), we return the number of chars using [perl's length built-in](https://duckduckgo.com/?q=perl+length).

+Perl has a lot of built-in functions, but it also has thousands and thousands of modules available [via CPAN](https://metacpan.org/).
+You can leverage most of these modules when making Goodies, like how the [Roman Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Roman.pm) uses the [Roman module](https://metacpan.org/module/Roman).

 If you are unable to provide a good instant answer, you can simply return nothing.
 You'll notice we did that if $_ didn't contain anything.

 ```perl
 return;
 ```

-Goodies technically return a [ZeroClickInfo object](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo).
+Goodies technically return a [ZeroClickInfo object](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo) (abbreviated as zci).
 This effect happens transparently by default, but you can override this default behavior via the **zci** keyword.

-For example, you may want to set **is_cached** if your instant answer never expires.
-You can find other attributes in the [object documentation](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo).
+For example, if your Goodie always returns the same answer for the same query, we could speed up future answers by caching (saving previous answers).
+In this case, you may want to set **is_cached** like in the example.

 ```perl
 zci is_cached => 1;
 ```

 Finally, all Perl packages that load correctly should [return a true value](http://stackoverflow.com/questions/5293246/why-the-1-at-the-end-of-each-perl-package).